i

 The Java Memory Model defines thread interactions with memory, ensuring visibility and ordering in multithreaded environments.

-Method Overriding: Subclass provides specific implementation of a method defined in its superclass (e.g., `void display()` in parent and `void display()` in child)
+Method Overriding: Subclass provides a specific implementation of a method defined in its superclass (e.g., class Animal has method sound(), class Dog ov...

 A functional interface has exactly one abstract method, e.g., Runnable, Callable.